aleMessoMale/certified-kubernetes-administrator-course/docs/06-Cluster-Maintenance/07-Backup-and-Restore-Methods.md

 ## Backup - ETCD
 - So, instead of backing up resources as before, you may choose to backup the ETCD cluster itself.

+Quindi p.es. possiamo salvare direttamente la folder data-dir dell'ETCD Server

   ![be](../../images/be.PNG)

-- You can take a snapshot of the etcd database by using **`etcdctl`** utility snapshot save command.
+- **You can take a snapshot of the etcd database by using** **`etcdctl`** utility snapshot save command.
   ```
   $ ETCDCTL_API=3 etcdctl snapshot save snapshot.db
   ```